ortus-boxlang/boxlang-quick-installer/README.md

 ----

-The BoxLang Quick Installer provides convenient installation scripts for Mac, Linux, and Windows systems to get BoxLang up and running in minutes.
+The BoxLang Quick Installer provides convenient installation scripts for Mac, Linux (including Alpine Linux containers), and Windows systems to get BoxLang up and running in minutes.
 Choose between a single-version installer for simplicity or BVM (BoxLang Version Manager) for advanced version management.

 ## 🚀 Quick Start